Lizzie Magie: The Landlord's Game

 Magie first made her game, known as The Landlord's Game, popular among friends while living in Brentwood, Maryland.
-In 1903, Magie applied to the US Patent Office for a patent on her board game.
+In 1903, Magie applied to the U.S. Patent Office for a patent on her board game.
 She was granted U.S. Patent 748,626 on January 5, 1904.
-Magie received her patent before women were legally allowed to vote.
+Magie received her patent before women in the United States had the vote nationally.

 The Landlord's Game was designed to demonstrate the economic ill effects of land monopolism and the use of land value tax as a remedy for it.
 Originally, the goal of the game was to simply obtain wealth.
 In the following patents, the game developed to eventually have two different settings: one being the monopolist set up (known as Monopoly) where the goal was to own industries, create monopolies, and win by forcing others out of their industries and the other being the anti-monopolist setup (known as Prosperity) where the goal was to create products and interact with opponents.
-The game would later go on to become Monopoly.
+The game would later go on to be the inspiration for the game Monopoly.

 In 1906, she moved to Chicago.
 That year, she and fellow Georgists formed the Economic Game Co. to self-publish her original edition of The Landlord's Game.
 In 1910, the Parker Brothers published her humorous card game Mock Trial.
-Then, the Newbie Game Co. in Scotland patented The Landlord's Game as "Bre'r Fox and Bre'r Rabbit;" however, there was no proof that the game was actually protected by the British patent.
+Then, the Newbie Game Co. in Scotland patented The Landlord's Game as "Bre'r Fox and Bre'r Rabbit;".
+However, there was no proof that the game was actually protected by the British patent.

 She and her husband moved back to the east coast of the U.S. and patented a revised version of the game in 1924.
 As her original patent had expired in 1921, this is seen as her attempt to reassert control over her game, which was now being played at some colleges where students made their own copies.
 In 1932, her second edition of The Landlord's Game was published by the Adgame Company of Washington, D.C.
 This version included both Monopoly and Prosperity.

 Magie also developed other games including Bargain Day and King's Men in 1937 and a third version of The Landlord's Game in 1939.
 In Bargain Day, shoppers compete with each other in a department store; King's Men is an abstract strategy game.

 Death

 Magie died at the age of 81 in 1948.
 She was buried with her husband Albert Wallace Phillips, who had died in 1937, in Columbia Gardens Cemetery, Arlington, Virginia.
-Magie died without having any children.
+They had no children.
 At her death, she was not credited for the impact that she had on the board game community and American culture.